HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 The first time I wrote an HTML page was in 1995, before CSS was a thing.

-In 1996, when Internet Explorer 3 came out with the first browser support for CSS, I tried it out with great excitement, although it didn’t work in Netscape so I knew it would be a while before I could use it for anything real.
+In 1996, Internet Explorer 3 came out with the first browser support for CSS.
+I tried it out with great excitement, although it didn’t work in Netscape so I couldn't use it for anything real.

 Around 2000, the first websites I made for money used just a smattering of CSS for styling, most of it inline.
 Like everyone else at the time, I used carefully sliced-up images, tucked into elaborately nested `<table>` structures, to pull off effects like rounded corners and drop shadows.

-In my defense, browsers were terrible back then: They had inconsistent and incomplete support for HTML and CSS standards, so it was super hard to make things look good and to make them look consistent across platforms.
+In my defense, browsers sucked and there wasn't really an alternative.

 In 2003, a manifesto and a website changed things forever.
-The manifesto was Jeffrey Zeldman’s book [Designing With Web Standards](https://www.amazon.com/Designing-Web-Standards-Jeffrey-Zeldman/dp/0735712018), which exhorted the industry -- both browser vendors and developers -- to get its shit together.
+The manifesto was Jeffrey Zeldman’s book [Designing With Web Standards](https://www.amazon.com/Designing-Web-Standards-Jeffrey-Zeldman/dp/0735712018), which exhorted the industry -- browser vendors as well as web developers -- to get its shit together.
 And the website was the [CSS Zen Garden](http://www.csszengarden.com/), which vividly demonstrated the power of CSS.

 <figure class='figure-xl'>